rg-3/screenshot.js/README.md

 ### Screenshot.js

 A browser extension that takes screenshots of the active tab.

+### Features

+* Screenshots are taken in response to a key click (ctrl + shift + K), this can be changed to a custom set of keys.
-It is easy to use with little to no learning curve.
-It respects your privacy and doesn't make any network requests.
-Screenshots are kept for the duration of a browser session and then lost unless you save them to disk.
+* Screenshots are kept for the duration of a browser session unless you save them to disk.

-The screenshots you take during a browser session can be viewed from the extension, they can also be deleted or saved to disk.
-Screenshots are taken in response to a key click (ctrl + shift + k), and a notification is shown every time a screenshot is taken.
+* Screenshots are not uploaded anywhere, and the extension doesn't make any network requests.
+* Screenshots can be viewed, saved to disk or deleted from the extension popover.

 ### Install